We AFFIRM that marriage is a gift of God through which the couple make a serious covenant with one another and with God in a service of worship.

-We believe that offering Marriage to the wider non-church community can be a vehicle for church growth and outreach called in theology ‘Friendship Evangelism’.
+We strongly believe that offering Marriage to the wider non-church community can be a vehicle for church growth and outreach called in theology ‘Friendship Evangelism’.

 All Ministers of CSMC are registered religious officials, certified to solemnize marriages within the province they serve.
 They are responsible for seeing that all legal requirements plus the church’s rites and usages are met and upheld.

-Your friends and family play a big role in helping you celebrate your marriage.
 We, at CSMC, encourage family members and friends to be involved in the ceremony.
 We recognize that there are many different family configurations in a modern world and are are happy to work with you, the couple, to include children in the ceremony, if you wish.
 Honouring and remembering those who have passed away or are unable to present with us may also be something for you to consider.

 Some couples like to include elements or rituals within their wedding ceremony that reflect the coming together of their families and lives.
 These elements might include the lighting of a unity candle, the blending of coloured sand or something similar, like a handfasting at the vows.
 Please feel free to ask the minister about these rituals and they will provide resources to help you find something that is meaningful to you both.